-Vitamin B12 deficiency and folate deficiency can be caused by a number of things that affect the body’s ability to produce fully functioning red blood cells (cells that carry oxygen around the body).
+Vitamin B12 or folate deficiency anaemia occurs when a lack of either of these vitamins affects the body’s ability to produce fully functioning red blood cells.

 Pernicious anaemia is the most common cause of vitamin B12 deficiency in the UK.